kuanadam/RhodySyllabi/README.md

 This project explores the idea of what a syllabus library for the University of Rhode Island would look like.
 ## Issue
 One of the gaps in the resources that the University offers is a syllabus library, which would be something heavily utilized by students when registering for classes.
-Not only would students be able to make more informed decisions during registration, but advisors would not need to be as overwhelmed with less workload.
+Not only would students be able to make more informed decisions during registration, but advisors would not need to be as overwhelmed with less workloads.

 ## Objective
 By demonstrating what the design, development, and implementation of such a resource would look like, this project is meant to showcase a real solution to an existing problem.
 This project can also be used as a foundational model in the development towards an official website.